david672orford/russian-language-list/for-instructors/linguistic-data.md

 	the author has not posted all of the files, so the program does not really work.
 The output files are posted though and these may be useful.
 * [Russress](https://pypi.org/project/russtress/) --
-	Uses statistical model to guess the stress of Russian words in context
+	Uses a statistical model to guess the stress of Russian words in context

 ## Natural Language Processing in Russian
 * [NLTK4RUSSIAN](http://mathling.phil.spbu.ru/node/160) --